 Trained healthcare professionals are scarce in many African communities - more so in remote villages like Rwenena, DR Congo.
 Life expectancies in this nation are short; maternal and childhood death rates are among the highest in the world.
 Health care provisions in Rwenena are few; only a small clinic - without a single bed - functions on a limited basis.
-Claudine's family - now in rural Burundi - remains vulnerable and has no money to support her in any way.
+Claudine's family - now in rural Burundi - remains vulnerable and has no money whatsoever to support her.

 We cannot predict how many medical professionals Rwenena can grow, but as a nurse, Claudine can demonstrate that once-vulnerable people can contribute to healing and success of their communities and beyond.
 Besides addressing the shortage of health care workers in countries like DR Congo, this project will advance at least four Sustainable Development Goals of the United Nations: #3, Good Health & Well Being; #5, Gender Equality; #8, Decent Work & Economic Growth; & #10, Reduced Inequalities.